 Twelve weeks seems like a long time.
 Is that common?

-The range for wellness leaves can be anywhere from 2 weeks to 6 months and even a year.
-In reviewing precedent across non-profits and other Quaker organizations, twelve weeks looked like a good amount of time for refreshment and not too long to burden the staff.
+The range for leaves can be anywhere from 2 weeks to 6 months and even a year.
+In reviewing precedent of sabbatical leaves across non-profits and other Quaker organizations, twelve weeks looked like a good amount of time for refreshment and not too long to adversely affect the community or the staff.

-Will other members of the PYM staff be able to take Wellness Leaves?
+How are you planning for other members of the PYM staff to take Sabbaticals?